5 Advantages of Trade Credit That Fuel Growth And 5 Risks That Can Undo It

 Depending on your supplier agreements and business model, it can work in several ways:

-• Bills of Exchange: The supplier issues a bill you accept, confirming payment by a specific date.
-Common in large or cross-border orders where documentation is essential.
+Bills of Exchange are documents issued by the supplier and formally accepted by the buyer, confirming that payment will be made by a specific date.
+This type is widely used in large or cross-border orders where documentation is essential.

 Suggested Read: Cash Flow Loans for Indian SMEs: How to Access Fast Capital Without Collateral